 Now, to be clear, I do not believe that being a man or being white means you hold power in every situation, but it does mean that in most situations.
 There are contexts in our society where being white and being male means you hold less power than others do, but I would argue those contexts are relatively few in number.
 Power is situationally dependent and we must become students of the situations we inhabit.

 Sometimes we hold relational power because we are well liked.
 Other times we hold power because of our position in the organization.
-Sometimes we hold power because we have the money to make a change when others don’t.
+Sometimes we hold power because we have money and that gives us choices that others don’t have.

 We must begin to notice how much the Bible talks about power.
 When it uses words like “the oppressed” or “the weak”—issues of power are being named.
 The reason it continually holds leaders to the highest standards?
 Their outsized power—power they can use to heal and lift up or power they can use to burden and crush.
 The dynamics of power are named throughout Scripture; we only need eyes to see it.